Registry Services - Frequently Asked Questions

 A registry service provider is an operator that helps registry owners manage their TLDs.
 They offer the infrastructure necessary to make sure the TLD stays online and can help with customer queries.

 When applying for a new TLD it is essential to appoint a registry service provider to help with the technical part of the application.
-Nominet falls into this category and offers these services to 36 different extensions, including .blog and .vip.
+Nominet falls into this category and offers these services to over 75 different extensions, including .comcast, .bbc, .bentley.

 The new application window is likely to open in 2021 so final details have not yet been released, including the pricing structure.
 As soon as this information is released we will publish it.
 You can also sign up to our email service to make sure you receive the latest TLD news quickly.